All Episodes

 Dairy is in New Hampshire.

-That's where I lived 50 years ago.
+That's where I live 50 years ago.

-I graduated from high school in 1965, and part of the reason I included that, I didn't share this with Heather, When I sent her that file, but part of the reason I elected to share that is tonight's program marks the 50th anniversary of the great incident of Exeter case.
+And part of the reason I included that, I didn't share this with Heather when I sent her that file, but part of the reason I elected to share that is tonight's program marks the 50th anniversary of the great incident at Exeter case.

 Very celebrated case.

-There have been books written about it, but it was 50 years ago, right about now, that some of the first reports of a very peculiar disk were flowing into the Exeter Police Department in Exeter, New Hampshire.
+There have been books written about it, but it was 50 years ago, right about now, that some of the first reports of a very peculiar disc were flowing into the Exeter Police Department in Exeter, New Hampshire.

-That's part of the reason I included that.
+So that's part of the reason I included that.

-I figured people would look at that and say, wait a minute, that's 50 years ago tonight!
+I figured people would look at that and say, wait a minute, that's 50 years ago tonight.

 And that, in fact, is the case.